Accounts & Eligibility - Former Employees & Students

 If you stop taking classes at CU Boulder, you'll be discontinued from the university after a set period of time (see "How to Withdraw & How to Return" for details).

-After you're discontinued, you'll have approximately three months before you lose access to campus-provided Microsoft and Google services.
+After you're discontinued, you'll have approximately 90 days before you lose access to campus-provided Microsoft and Google services.
 At that time, OIT will permanently delete your email account and your Microsoft OneDrive and Google Drive files.

 Once OIT receives confirmation of your departure, we'll send a message to your CU Boulder email account specifying when you'll lose access to Microsoft services; you should expect to lose Google access at the same time.